Archives and Collections

 Make a gift in memory or honor of your favorite baseball legend and preserve their legacy in Cooperstown.
 Your favorite ballplayer, a coach, your mom or dad, a teammate – who is your baseball hero?

-The Manuscript Archives contain a variety of material, including the papers of individuals, records of organizations, scrapbooks, consciously assembled collections of unique material, along with Hall of Fame created ephemera collections.
+The Dean O. Cochran, Jr. Manuscript Archives contain a variety of material, including the papers of individuals, records of organizations, scrapbooks, consciously assembled collections of unique material, along with Hall of Fame created ephemera collections.
 These collections range in size from a few documents to hundreds of boxes.
 Many of these are fully described by records in our online library catalog.
 These records include a summary description, and often include links to a more detailed Archival Finding Aid.

 August Herrmann Papers